bitnose/learning-blog/content/posts/homework-2.md

     $ hashcat -m 0 '21232f297a57a5a743894a0e4a801fc3' rockyou.txt -o solved --force

 Cracking was successfull!
-Print the solved password with this command:
+I printed the solved password with this command:

     $ cat solved
     21232f297a57a5a743894a0e4a801fc3:admin

-#### **c) Crack this Windows NTLM hash: f2477a144dff4f216ab81f2ac3e3207d**
+#### **c) Crack this Windows NTLM hash: f2477a144dff4f216ab81f2ac3e3207d(Update: I added the tip that it's NTLM)**

 At first, I tried to get more information of the hash by typing this command:

     $ hashid -m f2477a144dff4f216ab81f2ac3e3207d

-We know already it's a NTLM hash so I selected the right hashcat mode (which is 1000 in this case).
+I knew already it's a NTLM hash so I selected the right hashcat mode (which is 1000 in this case).

     $ hashcat -m 1000 'f2477a144dff4f216ab81f2ac3e3207d' rockyou.txt -o solved --force

 Hurray!
 The cracking was successful.
-The password is:
+The password was:

     $ cat solved
     ...